 - Selecting a Design and Layout for your Website

-- Adding Your Initial Content (your web pages) to Your Website
+- Adding Your Initial Content (your web pages and posts) to Your Website

-- Maintaining Your Website with software updates on an ongoing basis
+- Maintaining Your Website with updates on an ongoing basis

 I recommend that you learn to do these things yourself, so that you have total control of your business and website and so that you are not at the mercy of anyone else.
-However, the most important part of running your website yourself is adding your content to your site and updating your website with fresh content.
+However, the most important part of running your website yourself is adding content to your site and updating your website with fresh content on a regular basis.

 1) If you have the right hosting company I use www.ChristinasResources.com/bluehost (my affiliate link) as my hosting company.
 I love them.
 They are very helpful, and I can get a WordPress website installed in 5 minutes.

 2) The web designs I use for my WordPress websites come from www.ElegantThemes.com (my affiliate link) and my favorite “Theme” is the Extra Theme and the Divi Theme.
-You can find that at https://www.TheBestThemes.com/extra (my affiliate link).
+You can find that at https://www.ChristinasResources.com/extra and https://www.ChristinasResources.com/divi (my affiliate links).
 That is the theme I use for this blog.
 You can find my other recommendations and resources at Christina’s Resources website: www.ChristinasResources.com

-4) To update your site with fresh content, just means to add more pages and blog posts.
+4) To update your site with fresh content, just means to add more pages (for example an FAQ page) and blog post articles.
 Easy enough.